-Adam provides proactive advice and counsel to employers with respect to labor and employment law matters.
+Adam is Chair of the McNees Public Sector Group, and as a Member in the McNees Labor & Employment Group he provides proactive advice and counsel to employers with respect to labor and employment law matters.
 Adam helps employers solve the difficult problems that arise in today’s workplace, and he zealously represents employers facing lawsuits or other claims by employees or former employees.
 Adam also asserts employers’ rights when they are facing government investigations or audits.

 Responsiveness is important to clients and Adam understands this, he is available when you need him.
 Ultimately, his goal is to partner with clients to proactively address compliance issues to avoid potential legal claims.
 Policy development, training and proactive counseling help employers avoid potential workplace problems.